Slackadays/Clipboard/README.md

 <br>

-Clipboard (or CB) is the most advanced clipboard manager available for your terminal, and maybe even for any system.
+Clipboard (or CB) is one of the most advanced clipboard managers available for your terminal, and maybe even for any system.

 It supports: